0maaz-01/Clock/README.md

 - **Math**: For calculating angles to draw the clock hands.

-### Resizing the App
+### Resizable User Interface
-- The app automatically adjusts its font size and layout to maintain usability at different screen sizes.
-This ensures that no matter how large or small you resize the window, the buttons, clocks, and input fields will remain readable and easy to interact with.
+This app supports resizing.
+The interface adjusts its layout, font sizes, and clock displays based on the size of the window.
+This ensures a responsive design that looks great on any screen size.

 <img src="https://github.com/0maaz-01/Clock/blob/main/Images/Resizable1.png" width="600" height="400">
 <img src="https://github.com/0maaz-01/Clock/blob/main/Images/Resizable2.png" width="600" height="400">